danriedl/engular/adev/src/content/guide/ngmodules/providers.md

 ## Providing a service

-If you already have an application that was created with the [Angular CLI](/tools/cli), you can create a service using the `ng generate` CLI command in the root project directory.
+If you already have an application that was created with the [Engular CLI](/tools/cli), you can create a service using the `ng generate` CLI command in the root project directory.
 Replace *User* with the name of your service.

 <docs-code language="shell">